codam-coding-college/spark-sessions/MLX42/SparkSession - MLX42.md

 1. In the set-up instructions, Some code was given to you for your `main.c` that included a call to `mlx_init`.
     But what does it do and what is its prototype?
 What does it return?
 (5 mins)
 	- What are the variables we are passing to `mlx_init` ?
+	- Study and understand the return value type and its layout!
-	- Change the parameters to create a window with a width of **800** and a height of **400**, a title of your choice and make it so that we can resize our window.
+	- Change the parameters to create a window with a width of **800** and a height of **400**, a title of your choice and make it so that we can **not** resize our window.

 2. What happens if you compile and run the program at this point?
 Your window should have only popped up for a moment.
     To make it stay longer, we need to use `mlx_loop`.
 (15 mins)